 |Monthly Fee||Setup Fee||Other Fees||Long Distance Rates|

-Spout Communications is a 100% Canadian owned telecommunications provider.
-Their headquarters are in Edmonton, Alberta.
-The Spout focuses on VoIP in their services provided.
+Spout Communications was a 100% Canadian owned telecommunications provider.
+Their headquarters were in Edmonton, Alberta.
+The Spout focused on BYOD VoIP services.

-In our review of the Spout, we will take a look at their plans and pricing and see how it stacks up with other residential VoIP providers.
+Please read below our 2016 review of the Spout. we will take a look at their plans and pricing and see how it compared with other residential VoIP providers.

-Spout offers free technical support and has no membership fees.
-Spout allows you to “bring your own device” or actually buy directly from them.
+Spout offered free technical support and had no membership fees.
+The spout allowed you to “bring your own device” or actually get one directly from them.

-Spout provides free calls to other Spout customers, local number portability, unlimited SIP users and sub-accounts, premium quality incoming numbers whether regional, toll-free or international numbers.
-Other services include unlimited channels, full caller ID support, 311 service, 411 service, 711 service and 911 service.
+Spout provided free calls to other Spout customers, local number portability, unlimited SIP users and sub-accounts, premium quality incoming numbers whether regional, toll-free or international numbers.
+Other services include unlimited channels, full caller ID support, 311 service, 411 service, 711 service, and 911 service.
 Furthermore, free incoming fax-to-email service is provided, call forwarding, failover, and voicemail.

 Having said that, we simply could not locate any monthly service costs.
 It might be there somewhere, but we simply cannot locate it.
 After clicking on the “service and rates” link, we then see a link for “Save a lot of money” which takes us to a pre-typed google search for “Case Study Cost Savings VOIP”?
 This is just ridiculous.
 We can’t imagine how many customers they lose from this poor design and we can only hope it is actually poor design and not intentional deception.
 Just let us know the pricing.

-In our review of the Spout, we don’t like the difficulty in finding the pricing and general information on their website.
-There is literally a link on their website titled “Service and Rates” which takes you to a page which doesn’t mention any rates, and you have to click on hidden links off the left.
+In the GoneVoIP review of the Spout, we had difficulty in finding the pricing and general information on their website.
+There is literally a link on their website titled “Service and Rates” which takes you to a page that doesn’t mention any rates, and you have to click on hidden links of the left.
 Then still, you need to find the link for a Google Sheets link which finally takes you to the promised land with all of the rates.
 We want to give them the benefit of the doubt and blame it on poor website design but even there social media pages list absolutely nothing.

 Once we actually located the rates, they turned out to be pretty good.
 It is hard to fathom then why they were so difficult to locate or why the actual monthly cost for the service or any additional charges such as installation are also not listed.
 If we had to guess, we would blame poor design, which is a factor that often brings good companies down.
-The Spout has decent rates, and we hope it doesn’t fall down this path.
-To the owners, we ask that you update your web design, please.
+The Spout had decent rates.

 |Caller ID Name:|